 In addition to Majestic Park, other recently completed projects include the Softball World at Texas Star renovation in Euless, Texas, and the Blue Ridge Soccer Complex in Harris County, Texas.

 By investing in youth and amateur sports, local communities create tremendous economic opportunity and potentially boost local tourism.
 Reach out to the SET group to see what options it has to improve lives and communities by turning your ideas into reality.

-Halff’s SET team can help you navigate through the funding opportunities and building options for your next project.
-Reach out to Director of Landscape Architecture David McCaskill, email@example.com, or Senior Landscape Architect/Project Manager Brian Binkowski, firstname.lastname@example.org.
+Halff’s SET team can help you navigate funding opportunities and building options for your next project.
+Reach out to Sports, Entertainment and Tourism Leader David McCaskill, firstname.lastname@example.org, or Senior Landscape Architect/Project Manager Brian Binkowski, email@example.com.